THG2009/ExtraSnippets/README.md

 ## Help

-If you need any help or want to suggest a snippet, please submit a Github issue.
+If you need any help or want to suggest a snippet, please submit a Github issue [here](https://github.com/THG2009/ExtraSnippets/issues).